Mysterious silver monolith disappears from Utah desert

 “We have received credible reports that the illegally installed structure, referred to as the ‘monolith’ has been removed from Bureau of Land Management public lands by an unknown party,” on Nov.
 27, BLM spokesperson Kimberly Finch said in a statement.
 The agency did not remove the structure, she said.

-The Utah Department of Public Safety said biologists spotted the monolith on Nov.
+The Utah Department of Public Safety said biologists spotted the monolith Nov.
 18, a report that garnered international attention.
-It was about 11 feet (3.4 meters) tall with sides that appeared to be made of stainless steel.
+It was about 11 feet tall with sides that appeared to be made of stainless steel.

 “I was really bummed,” said Owen, who posted a video on his Instagram.
 “It was so pretty and shiny.
 I wanted to go see it again.”